Joplin Sheet Music and Biography

-On the turn of the twentieth Scott Joplin was known as the ‘King of Ragtime’.
-He was born in Texas to a musical family who were railway labourers.
+Joplin was born in Texas on 24th November 1868 to a musical family who were railway labourers.
 His father Giles played the violin and his mother Florence sang and played the banjo.

 Joplin’s presence at the Chicago World’s Fair in 1893 lead in part to the national ragtime craze of 1897.

 In 1908 Joplin published ‘The School of Ragtime: Six Exercises for Piano‘ to assist students in the complexities of ragtime.

 When Joplin moved to New York City in 1911 he published his second opera ‘Treemonisha’ at his own expense.
 He became obsessive which resulted in a nervous breakdown.
 Sadly it was never fully staged during his lifetime.
 It took sixty-one years before ‘Treemonisha’ was staged and well-received on Broadway in 1972.

 Final Years and Revival

 In 1916 Joplin was suffering from the terrible effects of syphilis.
 He had probably contracted the disease many years earlier.
 He was admitted to hospital and eventually moved to a mental institution where he died on 1st April 1917, aged just forty-eight.

 Joplin marked the end of Ragtime and the start of mainstream music.
 In the 1970s there was a revival of his music as a result of the million-selling album recorded by Joshua Rifkin and then his music appeared in the film ‘The Sting’.
 Joplin’s rags are also popular at Thanksgiving time.